skj092/ISIC-2024---Skin-Cancer-Detection-with-3D-TBP/README.md

 - [x] 4.
 Make a submission

 **Baseline Submission**
 - [ ] 1.
-Overfit one batch of dataset and validate the initial loss.
+Use competition metric to validate the model.
+- [ ] 2.
+Group k fold validation.